Explore Bigodi Wetlands Sanctuary – A Jungle Swamp on foot

 Bigodi Wetlands Sanctuary – Fabulous Birding & Primate Viewing in a Jungle Swamp

 Bigodi Wetlands Sanctuary – A Jungle Swamp – an award-winning community sustainable Tourism project where visitors have the opportunity to see a Jungle Swamp.
-Bigodi Wetlands has become one of the most popular destinations in Uganda.
-It is one of those not to miss places in the Pearl of Africa, besides your visit helps the local community that has won awards for this UNESCO Wetlands Sustainable Tourism Project.
+Bigodi Wetlands Sanctuary is unknown to most visitors to Uganda.
+Those who know Uganda know Kibale Forest and its neighbor Bigodi Wetlands Sanctuary realize that it is one of Uganda Must-Visit Places.

-Bigodi Wetlands is a project of KAFRED – the Kibale Association for Rural and Environmental Development (Conservation) and your visit here benefits the local community and the individual guides and their families, especially if you show your appreciation through a tip to your guide.
+The guides are from KAFRED, a community-based project – the Kibale Association for Rural and Environmental Development (Conservation), and your visit here benefits the local community and the individual guides and their families.
+UNESCO has recognized the project as a Sustainable Tourism Project.

 If you like to include Bigodi Wetlands Sanctuary – A Jungle Swamp in your safari with us – please contact us